jdchristensen/NonAccessible/README.md

 Also, the universe variables are sensitive to the library version (and maybe the Coq version):

+- The current version, from January 1, 2024, builds with Coq 8.18.0 and Coq-HoTT library version 698ca2fb from January 1, 2024.

-- The current version, commit 9943c0a2 from September 29, 2023, builds with Coq 8.18.0 and Coq-HoTT library version a3bde181 from September 27, 2023.
+- Commit 9943c0a2 from September 29, 2023, builds with Coq 8.18.0 and Coq-HoTT library version a3bde181 from September 27, 2023.

 - Commit 1b8e486b from February 26, 2023, builds with Coq 8.16.1 and Coq-HoTT library version 8d1c6a7e from February 26, 2023.